 Chicken & Sausage Jambalaya (RICE)

 Cash Bar for Beer and Wine

-PRESENTED BY HILTON BATON ROUGE
+HILTON BATON ROUGE

 In a state where every man is a king and a hotel where the past becomes the present, the Hilton Baton Rouge Capitol Center hotel blends both history and elegance.
 The historic Heidelberg and Capitol House Hotel have been fully restored to their former state of grandeur with over $70 million in renovations and awarded a 4 Diamond rating by AAA.

 The hotel’s signature restaurant, The Kingfish, serves the finest prime beef, the freshest catch, and wine from the city’s finest cellar.
 The 290 elegantly appointed guest rooms have been designed with all of the comforts and conveniences of modern hospitality, while maintaining the luster and appeal of the original building facades.
 The third floor pool and garden deck overlooks the Mississippi River, as do the two river-view ballrooms.
 Additionally, for larger events, the hotel offers 20,000 square feet of meeting and banquet space, and it is only three miles from Louisiana State University.

 On the morning of December 22, 2005, Matt Long was cycling to work in the early morning when he was struck by and sucked under a 20-ton bus making an illegal turn.
 The injuries he sustained pushed him within inches of his life.
 Miraculously, more than 40 operations and months later, Matt was able to start his recovery.
 In spite of the severity of his injuries, Matt found the psychological consequences of the accident nearly as hard to process.
 He would no longer be able to compete at the highest level.